 The sun is out in full force in August, beating down on the Iberian Peninsula.
 Everywhere from Madrid to the Mediterranean coast and especially down in the southern Andalusia region is feeling the heat by this time.
-By August, many locals have fled Madrid to try and get some sea breezes, as average highs in the capital often push 90°F/32°C of very dry heat.
-Temperatures in Barcelona are a little better with an average of about 82°F/28°C, which makes for great beach weather.
+By August, many locals have fled Madrid in search of sea breezes, as average highs in the capital often push 90°F (32°C) of very dry heat.
+Temperatures in Barcelona are a little better, with an average of about 82°F (28°C), which makes for great beach weather.

-If you do make it down to Andalusia expect extreme heat during this month.
-Temps in inland cities like Seville and Córdoba regularly surpass 100°F, so you might be better sticking to the coastal cities like Cádiz.
-For some of the mildest temps head north to the Atlantic coast and Basque Country.
-The mercury in San Sebastian, for example, hovers around a 74°F/23°C in August.
+If you do make it down to Andalusia, expect extreme heat during this month.
+Temps in inland cities like Seville and Córdoba regularly surpass 100°F (38°C), so you might be better sticking to the coastal cities like Cádiz.
+Head north to the Atlantic coast and Basque Country for some of the mildest temps.
+The mercury in San Sebastián, for example, hovers around a 74°F (23°C) in August.

 Crowds & Costs

 Most beach destinations are going to be crowded in August.
 This includes Barcelona, Mallorca, Ibiza, and the Canary Islands.
-Expect to pay the highest of high season prices on both hotels and flights.
+Expect to pay the highest high-season prices on both hotels and flights.
 Moreover, you're going to want to book any Spanish beach holiday in Spain well in advance to ensure you actually have a place to stay when you arrive.

 Where to Go

 As alluded to above, if you want to escape the heat, you can head to San Sebastián, where some of the best food in the country awaits.
 If you do want the sun and beaches but don't thrive amid great crowds of people, there are some relatively hidden coastal gems in the country.